Trauma trigger: Experiences

 People who have experienced trauma and who have developed trauma triggers may panic when the trigger is experienced, especially if it is unexpected.
 For example, the noise of fireworks may seem unbearable to a combat veteran whose trauma is coupled with sudden, loud noises as the trigger.

 Trigger warnings

 Trigger warnings, sometimes called content warnings, are warnings that a work contains writing, images, or concepts that may be distressing to some people.
 Content warnings have been widely used in mass media without any connection to trauma, such as the US TV Parental Guidelines, which indicate that a show includes content that some families may find inappropriate for their children.
 The term trigger warning, with its trauma-specific context, originated at feminist websites that were discussing violence against women, and then spread to other areas, such as print media and university courses.
 Although it is widely recognized that any sight, sound, smell, taste, touch, feeling or sensation could be a trigger, trigger warnings are most commonly presented on a relatively narrow range of material, especially content about sexual abuse and mental illness (such as suicide, eating disorders, and self-injury).

+In the case of non-fiction books and online videos, only specific chapters or segments may have trigger warnings, providing timestamps and page numbers that allow the audience to easily skip only certain parts, rather than the entire work.
+This may be more difficult to employ in works of fiction, where skipping certain parts disrupts the narrative flow.